christianrondeau/GoToWindow/README.md

 * Start typing keywords to filter the list.
 Note that only windows that contain all words in either the window title _or_ the process name will be shown.

+* If no opened window is found, press `Enter` to search directly in the Windows Search charm.

 * Press `Alt` + `Number (1 - 9)` to directly open the application at the selected index from the list.

 * Press `Escape` to close the window.

+## Tips and gotchas

+* To switch to an application that has elevated privileges (Run as Administrator), GoToWindow must also run with elevated privileges.

 ## Contributors